Classic Bells > Soapy stuff > Iodine Number and INS

 The conclusion that a person might draw from this is that a soap recipe with a low Iodine Number is better, but that is not necessarily true either.
 Soap performs best with a blend of saturated and unsaturated fats.
 To give you a point of reference, The popular SoapCalc recipe calculator suggests a range for the Iodine Number between 41-70, and Iodine Numbers within this range will come from blends of unsaturated and saturated fatty acids.

 The INS value has been in use since the early 1900s.
 The letters "INS" stand for "Iodine Number Saponification" as defined by E.T.
-Webb in his book Modern Soap and Glycerin Manufacture, 1927.
+Webb in his 1927 book Soap and Glycerin Manufacture.
+(1)

 INS is equal to the Saponification Value minus the Iodine Number.
-INS was originally developed as a quick check to identify blends that saponify easily and make a hard soap suitable for high volume processing and packaging.
-For makers of handcrafted soap, the INS value is not as meaningful, since most of us are not in the game of mass-producing large amounts of soap.
+INS was originally developed as a quick check to identify blends that saponify easily and make a hard soap suitable for high volume manufacture.
+For makers of handcrafted soap, the INS value is not as meaningful, since most small-scale soap makers have priorities for our soap recipes other than being suitable for large-scale mass-production.

-What INS values do some of the more common soap-making fats have?
+What INS values do some common soap-making fats have?

 Fats high in myristic and lauric acids have high INS.
 Coconut is at the top of the list with an INS of about 260 followed by palm kernel and babassu at about 230.